ksator/junos-automation-with-stackstorm/README.md

 $ ls /opt/stackstorm/packs/
 chatops  core  default  linux  packs  st2
 ```
-pack configuration files are located in /opt/stackstorm/configs/ directory.
+## pack configuration files
+They are located in /opt/stackstorm/configs/ directory.
 A pack configuration file is a YAML file which contains pack configuration.
 It is named with the pack name (\<pack name>.yaml).
 Some packs require a pack configuration file (napalm) and others do not use a pack configuration file (ansible).
 ```